gamblevore/speedie/Documentation/Perry.md

 Anyhow, the point is, that Perry generally is a fast text-editor.
 Despite that I didn't actually optimise it for speed.
 This is simply because speedie tends to make everything fast, and I tend to write fast code anyhow.

 Also, when I'm editing my projects, it takes surprising little RAM.

-When I open Perry I see I have 6 projects open.
+When I open Perry I see I have 6 projects open (3 are large projects).
+Yet I am only taking 1.5MB of memory for all the objects, 87KB for the strings, and 1.7MB for the screen.
+Its an ultra-light-weight design.

 ## Comparisons